Graduating with a master’s degree is a surefire way to snag higher paying, more specialized positions early on in your

-We offer several dual degree programs for undergraduate students majoring in counseling.
-Choose to transition into our graduate programs in Counseling Psychology (no specialization) or Counseling Psychology: School Counseling (both 48 credits).
+We offer several dual-degree programs for undergraduate students majoring in counseling.
+Transition into our graduate programs in Counseling Psychology (no specialization) or Counseling Psychology: School Counseling (both 48 credits).
 Or, continue on in a licensure-oriented program in Clinical Mental Health Counseling (60 credits) where you can specialize in Holistic Studies, Trauma Studies, or School & Community Counseling.

 You’ll earn two degrees as well as the additional hands-on experience needed to practice in the field or qualify for your license as a clinical mental health counselor.